andreykurenkov/andreykurenkov.github.io/projects/hacks/_posts/2013-11-11-silicon-adder.md

 author: andrey_kurenkov
 projcategory: hacks
 projname: adder
-excerpt: Entirely custom implementation of OCR to extract spreadsheets
+excerpt: A silicon-level VLSP implementation of a 32-bit adder
 image:
   feature: adder.jpg
   teaser: logo.png
-what: Entirely custom implementation of OCR to extract spreadsheets
+what: A silicon-level VLSP implementation of a 32-bit adder
-who: Me, Pavel Komarov, Ricky Liou, Hank McCord, Miguel Serrano
+who: Me
-why: I had to write many tables in lab and manually transfer those to my computer, which struck me as silly
+why: Done for a class, no real choice here
-where: Georgia Tech - done for CS 3630 class project
+where: Georgia Tech - done for ECE 3060 class project
 when: Nov 2013
 images:
   loop: true